Kids will love this wacky science experiment for kids! Hot ice is a novelty any time of year. Learn the no-fail way for how to make hot ice here!

 You want to get it right the first time because this experiment takes MASSIVE amounts of vinegar.

-What you’ll need to make hot ice:
+You’ll need these materials to make hot ice!

 Wear gloves and eye protection when doing this experiment to keep safe.